 If the mother follows a healthy, varied diet, normal-term infants who are breastfed do not need vitamin or mineral supplements, except for vitamin D and sometimes fluoride.
 Infants who are fed only breast milk are at risk of vitamin D deficiency after 2 months of age, particularly if they are premature or dark-skinned or have limited exposure to sunlight (for example, infants who live in northern climates).
 These infants are given vitamin D supplements beginning at 2 months of age.
 After 6 months of age, infants in homes where the water does not have adequate fluoride (supplemental or natural) should be given fluoride drops.
 Parents can obtain information about the fluoride content of their water from a local dentist or health department.

 To begin breastfeeding, the mother settles into a comfortable, relaxed position, either seated or lying almost flat.
 The mother should be able to comfortably turn from one side to the other to offer each breast.
 The baby faces the mother.
-The mother supports her breast with her thumb and index finger on top and other fingers below and brushes her nipple against the middle of the baby's lower lip, which stimulates the baby's mouth to open (the rooting reflex) and grasp the breast.
+The mother supports her breast with her thumb and index finger on top and other fingers below and brushes her nipple against the middle of the baby's lower lip, which stimulates the baby's mouth to open (the rooting reflex Three Common Reflexes of Newborns The doctor usually gives the newborn a thorough physical examination within the first 24 hours of life.
+The examination begins with a series of measurements, including weight, length, and head... read more ) and grasp the breast.
 As the mother eases the nipple and areola into the baby's mouth, she makes sure the nipple is centered, which helps keep the nipple from becoming sore.
 Before removing the baby from the breast, the mother breaks the suction by inserting her finger into the baby's mouth and gently pressing the baby's chin down.
 Sore nipples result from poor positioning and are easier to prevent than to cure.

 Positioning a Baby to Breastfeed

 For a first baby, full milk production is usually established in 72 to 96 hours.
-Less time is needed for subsequent babies.
+For subsequent babies, milk production is established earlier.
 No more than 6 hours should elapse between feeding sessions during the first few days in order to stimulate breast milk production.
 Feeding should be on demand (the baby's, that is) rather than by the clock.
 Similarly, the length of each breastfeeding session should be adjusted to meet the baby's needs.
-Babies nurse 8 to 12 times in a 24-hour period, but this guideline varies widely.
+Babies should be nursed on demand, which is typically 8 to 12 times in a 24-hour period, but this guideline varies widely.

 Mothers who work may breastfeed while at home and have the baby drink pumped breast milk from a bottle during the hours they are away.
 Pumped breast milk should be immediately refrigerated if it is to be used within 2 days and should be immediately frozen if it is to be used after 2 days.
 Refrigerated milk that is not used within 4 days should be thrown away because the risk of contamination by bacteria is high.
 Frozen milk should be thawed by placing it in warm water.
 Breast milk should not be heated in a microwave.